PoCInnovation/Workshops/software/14.Vercel/README.md

 The objective is to deploy your own blog on [Netlify](https://www.netlify.com/) or [Vercel](https://vercel.com/), here is a really basic [example](https://blissful-dijkstra-a9097f.netlify.app/) of blog with some articles.

-> :warning: The primary objective is to discover the power of those platform, don't judge the design.
+> ⚠️ The primary objective is to discover the power of those platform, don't judge the design.

 For this workshop, we are going to use [Vercel](https://vercel.com/) because it has a perfect integration with [NextJS](https://nextjs.org/).